MerginMaps/qgis-plugin/README.md

 Mergin QGIS plugin will assist users with steps 2 and 5.

+## Documentation
-To learn more about how to use this plugin, see [user's documentation](docs/user-docs.md)
+To learn more about how to use this plugin, see [user's documentation](https://help.cloudmergin.com/working-with-qgis-plugin.html)